-From 1st January 2019, employers will no longer be required to submit a P45 Part 3 or a P46 to Revenue to register a new employee.
+Since 1st January 2019, employers are no longer required to submit a P45 Part 3 or a P46 to Revenue to register a new employee.

 Instead, to commence a new employment, an employer will now submit a Revenue Payroll Notification (RPN) request for the new employee.